kocienda/iota/README.md

 * __search__ is a line-oriented grep-like program that finds text in text files.
 The search is recursive starting from the current working directory.
 Search terms can be strings or regular expressions.
 Writes its results a list of "refs" to the file named in REFS_PATH environment variable or to ~/.refs.
 See the __ref__ program below.

 * __ref__ reads a list of "refs" as written by either the __match__ or __search__ programs.
 A ref contains an index number and a filename, along with an optional line number, column number, and string content from the file and line.
-By giving the ref program a number or numbers, the program will open the given files (with the file specified with the -o option or stored in the EDIT_OPENER environment variable) and attempt to open that file and scroll to the indicated line and column number (if any).
+By giving the ref program a number or a set of numbers, the program will open the given files (with the file specified with the -o option or stored in the EDIT_OPENER environment variable) and attempt to open that file and scroll to the indicated line and column number (if any).

 Many text editors and integrated development environments (IDEs) have similar features, so why write these?
 Sometimes it's useful to use the output of these programs in concert with other unix text processing tools (e.g. sed, awk, grep, wc, sort).
 Reading and studying and code in a terminal is also useful, especially when looking at new or unfamiliar projects.